 Current Lab Members

-PhD candidate, Environmental Life Sciences PhD Program, ASU
+PhD student , Environmental Life Sciences PhD Program, ASU

 Email: aniyokw1@asu.edu